Two students cooking together in a shared apartment kitchen near Sunway, Malaysia.

 Never transfer a deposit or advance rent before you've physically viewed the unit or verified the landlord's identity and ownership — PDRM-recorded rental scam cases rose from 184 in 2023 to 922 in 2025, a roughly 5x increase, with reported victim losses of approximately RM2.5 million over that period.
 International students are disproportionately targeted because scammers assume you can't view the unit in person before arriving in Malaysia and will pressure you to wire money quickly to "secure" a room before your flight.

-SPEEDHOME verifies every listing and landlord before it goes live, and has had zero reported rental scams on the platform since April 2026, and uses Zero Deposit — a managed rental-risk system, not a financial guarantee product, that replaces the upfront cash deposit so tenants move in without tying up cash while landlords stay protected through rental protection instead of holding a deposit — as a structural way to reduce the cash-upfront pressure that scammers exploit.
+SPEEDHOME verifies every listing and landlord before it goes live, and has had zero reported rental scams on the platform since April 2026.
+Zero Deposit is SPEEDHOME's managed rental-risk system — not a financial guarantee product — that replaces the upfront cash deposit, so tenants move in without tying up cash while landlords stay protected through rental protection instead of holding a deposit; for severe end-of-tenancy damage beyond fair wear and tear, the standard protection claims process applies.
+For a student wiring money across a border, that removes the single biggest cash transfer a scammer would target.
 You can browse verified listings near your campus directly on SPEEDHOME's rental search, and the international students renting in Malaysia hub covers the full picture across nationalities.

 FAQ